MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 AI Builder is available in US Government environments with the features listed in the following tables.
 A dash (-) indicates that the feature isn't available.

 > [!NOTE]
-> For more information on the Power Platform US Government environments and features, see these topics:
+> To learn more about the Power Platform US Government environments and features, go to these topics:
 > - [Power Apps US Government](/power-platform/admin/powerapps-us-government)
 > - [Power Automate US Government](/power-automate/us-govt)

 ### Custom models

 |Feature |Government Community Cloud (GCC) |Government Community Cloud – High (GCC High) |Department of Defense (DoD) |
 |:-------|:-------:|:-------:|:-------:|
 |Prediction|GA|GA|-|